SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > **Manticore Treasures**
 >
-> Although manticores have no earthly use for treasure, they tend to collect a lot of it-it comes attached to the humanoids they prey on.
+> Although manticores have no earthly use for treasure, they tend to collect a lot of it—it comes attached to the humanoids they prey on.
 Since manticores drag their victims back to their cave lairs to feed, a manticore's cave is typically strewn with bones, broken weapons, coins, and other relics of unfortunate travelers.
 After a while, a manticore abandons its cluttered lair in favor of a fresh one, leaving unguarded treasure for anyone willing to explore manticore-infested wastes.
 >
 > The following are sample treasures from a manticore's cave, of which a manticore might have one or two.
 These items can be found in Draw Steel: Heroes.
 >